 Next to harming the environment, the fashion industry also exploits its workers and hurts animals.
 Millions of people are hurt each year while working in the fashion industry.
 And even more, animals are killed in order for us to have beautiful leather bags and fur coats.

-Let’s make a switch
+Let’s make a change

 There are two sides that play an important role in sustainable fashion.